230 total entries across 2 section(s)

 PRE-ENDGAMEThe stage when only a few tiles remain in the bag (usually fewer than 7).

-PREMATURE DRAWDrawing tiles before allowing the opponent time to challenge; typically penalized.
+PREMATURE DRAW (FAST BAGGING)Drawing tiles before allowing the opponent time to hold or challenge; typically penalized.

 PREMIUM SQUAREAny square that increases the value of a letter or word (DLS, TLS, DWS, TWS).